-Not just any caramel, a white wine caramel sauce takes this apple and cinnamon infused monkey bread to a whole new level, making this recipe perfect for a holiday brunch or dessert!
+Not just any caramel, a white wine caramel sauce takes this cinnamon and apple monkey bread to a whole new level.
+It is guaranteed to be the perfect recipe for a holiday brunch or dessert!

 Each year, the Sunday before Christmas, my Aunt hosts a Christmas brunch for her entire extended family.
 This means her husband’s big, Italian family, my Dad’s fairly large family and any friends in the area are invited to stop by this incredible all-day event.